Alain N'Kong: Club career

 N'Kong was born in Yaoundé, Cameroon.
-Early in his career, he played all over the world, including Las Palmas in Spain, Nacional in Uruguay, and FC Paços de Ferreira in Portugal.
+Early in his career, he played all over the world, including Las Palmas in Spain, Nacional in Uruguay, and Paços de Ferreira in Portugal.

-N'Kong signed with MLS club Colorado Rapids prior to the 2005 season.
+N'Kong signed with Major League Soccer club Colorado Rapids prior to the 2005 season.
 Despite having a successful season, he was released in November 2005.
-He returned to Colorado in August 2006 but was again waived at the end of the season, subsequently joining Atlante F.C.
+He returned to Colorado in August 2006 but was again waived at the end of the season, and subsequently joined Atlante.

 On 11 August 2007, he scored the first goal in the newly renovated Estadio Quintana Roo in Cancún as well as his first goal for Atlante, against Pumas.
-He became the first African player to win a league title in Mexico, in Apertura 2007 with Atlante.
-After Atlante won its championship, N'Kong was released from the team becoming a free agent.
+He won the Apertura 2007 with Atlante, becoming the first African player to win a league title in Mexico.
+After Atlante won the championship, N'Kong was released from the team becoming a free agent.

-In the Apertura 2008 he returned to Mexico where he played with Club Leon in the Primera "A".

-He signed with French side US Boulogne in November 2008 on a one-season deal.

-N'Kong went on to play for Indios de Ciudad Juarez for the Apertura 2009, he signed a one-year contract.
-On 5 April 2012, he joined Arema Indonesia (ISL).
+In the Apertura 2008 he played with León in the Primera División A. N'Kong signed with French side US Boulogne in November 2008 on a one-season deal.
+N'Kong returned to Mexico to play for Indios for the Apertura 2009, signing a one-year contract.

-N'Kong moved to Persepam Madura Utama in 2012.
+On 5 April 2012, N'Kong joined Arema Indonesia.
+He moved to Persepam Madura United later that year.

 International career

-N'Kong represented Cameroon at various youth levels and appeared with the full national team in qualifiers for the 2002 FIFA World Cup.
+N'Kong represented Cameroon at various youth levels and appeared with the senior national team in qualifiers for the 2002 FIFA World Cup.

 On 7 February 2008, he scored the winning goal with a finish from a Samuel Eto'o through pass which sent Cameroon into the final of the 2008 Africa Cup of Nations knocking out hosts Ghana.
 Cameroon lost the final 0–1 against defending champions Egypt.